Apprentice Program for Scenic Artists - NYC

 After all tests are administered, the scores from each part will be tallied and the applicants with the highest collective scores will become the apprentices for that year.
 The number of apprentices taken into the program will vary depending on the current work situation (high or low employment of current Scenic Artist members) and number or proposed projects.

-Once accepted into the Scenic Artist Apprenticeship Program, applicants will be initiated into Local USA 829 and have the rights as full members to attend meetings and to vote in elections and on all referenda.
+Once accepted into the Scenic Artist Apprenticeship Program, you will have the right to attend meetings with a voice but no vote.
 Apprentices may take the Track B Exam to test out of the Apprenticeship Program, however Apprentices are not eligible to take the Track A Exam.

 APPRENTICESHIP JOB DESCRIPTION